MidnightsFX/Valheim_Armory/ValheimArmory/README.md

 Q. The bronze crossbow costs dragon tears?
 - A. Delete the config for the bronze crossbow (or your whole config file).

+Q. Why does x weapon look bad?
+- A.
+	- This is my first Unity, and Valhiem mod
+	- My original goal with modding was to just make a singular new arrow
+	- I'm not a gamedev, I suck at textures, modeling and don't know the unity loaders
+	- I'm learning as I go, and welcome feedback
 ---

 ## Currently in-progress